Stanvk/Widom_Particle_Insertion/README.md

-# Widom: A Python Package for Widom Test-Particle Insertion
+# Widom: A Python Package for Widom's Test-Particle Insertion
 This Python project provides a means of running parallelized Widom's Test Particle Insertion Method [1] on all sorts of configurations drawn from molecular-dynamics or monte-carlo simulations.
 This package relies partly on MDAnalysis such that a large array of trajectory files are supported, such as GROMACS's .trr file and LAMPS's .data file.